poppy-project/poppy-docs/pypot/doc/robot.rst

         robot.compliant = True

--   primitives: You can attach primitives to a robot and this field lists them.
-See TODO LINK.
+-   primitives: You can attach :ref:`primitives <primitives>` to a robot and this field lists them.
 -   active_primitives: from above primitives, which are currently running
 -   sensors: list of available sensors, work in progress